 This exhibit features costumes from the Society's extensive collection and is based on the popular TV series, Downton Abbey.
 Lady Grantham and her daughters always wore the latest elegant fashions of the 1920s and 30s.
 The soft fabrics, lavish beading and embroidery on their dresses help set the story tone.
 Happily, we have similar dresses here in Chappaqua.
 We have a stunning satin and lace wedding gown as well as dresses suitable for receiving guests at home or at the opera.
 Also on view is a selection of beaded bags, long gloves and hats.
 One is a silver cap perfect to slip over a head of bobbed hair and dance the Charleston.
 Stop in for a treat, and decide who had more style: the blue bloods of Downton Abbey, or the ladies of Chappaqua.
 The exhibit will be on view until May 3rd.

-Our new exhibit traces our town's origins from Native American lands through the farms of the nineteenth century, to the estates and housing developments that turned New Castle into the community we know today.
+Our 2013 exhibit, New Castle's Beginnings - Our Founding Farms is now on display at the New Castle Town Hall.
+This exhibit traces our town's origins from Native American lands through the farms of the nineteenth century, to the estates and housing developments that turned New Castle into the community we know today.
 A focus on several local farms and their products will be featured - Sutton Farm, Dodges Farm, Brann Farm, Taylor and Annadale Farms, and of course the Greeley Farm.

-The first farms of New Castle were established on large tracts of land purchased from the Native American trible of the Mohegan Confederation, inclusing the Sintsincks.
-Even our hamlet's name, Chappaqa, has Native American roots.
+The first farms of New Castle were established on large tracts of land purchased from the Native American tribes of the Mohegan Confederation, including the Sintsincks.
+Even our hamlet's name, Chappaqua, has Native American roots.
 The area was called Shepequa, which referred to the abundant water sources that made farming possible.
 Many other Native American words have been retained in the names of our streets and landmarks.